Best Pregnancy Apps in 2026

 ★ 4.6 Free + Premium

-Freya is a contraction timer (they call contractions "surges") designed with hypnobirthing principles.
-It guides you through each contraction with breathing visualizations and calming audio.
-The timer tracks duration and frequency while playing relaxation content between contractions.
+Freya is a contraction timer designed around hypnobirthing principles.
+It uses the term “surges” for contractions and guides you with breathing visuals and calming audio while tracking duration and frequency.

 What’s good